 Forget about writing your handicap on the scorecard.
 Now it's the Committee who is in charge of calculating and applying handicaps.
 So, less stress and more golf.

-If your club is damaged during the round (and it wasn't because of a tantrum 😅), you have three options:
+If your club is damaged during the round ), you have three options:

 Imagine that you have already taken a breath and left the ball in its new place, but suddenly, the wind moves it or gravity does its thing.
 Now, The rule says you must replace it without penalty..
 Before, it could cost you an extra hit.